metricsnow/C-RAG_FIN-Research/project/docs/testing.md

 **Type Checking**: The project also uses **mypy** for static type checking.
 Type checking validates type hints throughout the codebase and catches type errors at development time.
 See the [Type Checking](#type-checking) section below for details.

+**Logging**: The project includes comprehensive logging infrastructure across all modules.
+Logging is configured centrally and supports environment variable-based configuration.
+Log levels can be adjusted for testing (e.g., `LOG_LEVEL=DEBUG`) to see detailed operation logs during test execution.
+See the [Logging](#logging-in-tests) section below for details.

 ## Test Coverage

 ### Coverage Configuration